 Since kicking off, we've introduced RPA to six areas of the business.
 These are operations, customer experience, finance, HR, commercial and fleet.

-In the operations team, RPA was used to change the way delivery office managers across 1,250 locations were able to complete tasks.
-“Previously, they started at 6 am to access six systems, extracting data they would need to brief staff at 7 am,” explains Mike.
+In the operations team, RPA was used to change the way delivery office managers across 1,250 locations complete tasks.
+“Previously, they started at 6:00 am to access six systems, extracting data they would need to brief staff at 7:00 am,” explained Hitchins.
 “Each manager would do this in their own way.
 This took time, caused stress, limited productivity, and held back performance.”

-Unattended software robots were introduced to extract data automatically, presenting it to managers in a standard format each morning, allowing them and their teams to focus on their key tasks—not admin.
+Unattended software robots were introduced to extract data, automatically, presenting it to managers in a standard format each morning, allowing them and their teams to focus on their key tasks—not administration.

 The feedback from staff has been fantastic.
 A manager from Rochester told us he loves the report and it will save a lot of time, making things far easier to manage.
 Another from Doncaster told us the level of information is invaluable.
 Overall, teams are very excited about using automation.

 Meanwhile, customer experience agents were using a range of archaic systems.
-“They were hard to navigate and took time to use,” says Hitchins' colleague, Phoebe Woods, a Business Analyst at RMG.
-“This limited the ability of employees to provide a great experience for customers,” she adds.
+“They were hard to navigate and took time to use,” said Hitchins' colleague, Phoebe Woods, a Business Analyst at RMG.
+“This limited the ability of employees to provide a great experience for customers,” she added.
 Software robots were introduced, named SamYax and YaxMan after a much-loved colleague, Sam Yaxley, who sadly passed away.

-Summarizing how the customer experience robots have improved outcomes, Woods says, “The robots make it easier to use systems so agents can concentrate on customers, not technology.
+“The robots make it easier to use systems so agents can concentrate on customers, not technology.
 They also reduce training time.
-Because the robots also pick up actions after calls, staff can be available for others customers.
+Because the robots also pick up actions after calls, staff can be available for other customers.
 Furthermore, follow-up information sent by robots from the customer experience teams to delivery offices is in a standard format, so operational teams know exactly what they need to do.”

-In the finance department, robots were used to improve the handling of accounts.
+In the Finance department, robots were used to improve the handling of accounts.
 “RMG has a huge number of customers—many very small.
-If one of them doesn’t pay on time, their account needs to be suspended,” continues Hitchins.
+If one of them doesn’t pay on time, their account needs to be suspended,” continued Hitchins.
 “Once their payment is received, the account must be reinstated.
 Doing this manually took herculean effort and led to some accounts not being suspended or reinstated on time.
 The result was the loss of revenue.”
-Robots now manage this process in real-time, protecting revenue.
+Robots now manage this process in real time, protecting revenue.

 The robots make it easier to use systems so agents can concentrate on customers, not technology.
 They also reduce training time.
 Because the robots also pick up actions after calls, staff can be available for others customers.

 These examples highlight just four of the 85 automated processes implemented across the business.
 Together, the impact has been colossal.
 Hitchins and his team had originally aimed to deliver £13.7 million in financial benefits.
-So far, they’ve delivered £55 million—that equals an ROI over 300 percent above expectations.
+So far, they’ve delivered £55 million—that equals an ROI over 300% above expectations.

 This comprises £4.8 million in employee time saved, £22.4 million in additional revenue, £17.5 million in cost reduction/avoidance, and £10.3 million in capacity creation.
 At the same time, approximately 662,000 hours of time have been handed back to employees.
 This has improved employee efficiency, satisfaction, and engagement.

 As with any large technology deployment, there were challenges, such as managing change.
 The team behind the program was keen to take an incremental approach.
-For example, when introducing robots to the delivery office managers, an initial group of five was chosen and empowered as champions.
-They helped define how the robots would work before they were rolled out across all 1,250 offices.
+For example, when introducing robots to delivery office managers, an initial group of five employees were chosen and empowered as automation champions.
+They helped define how the robots would work before the robots were rolled out across all 1,250 offices.

-Starting small meant that teething problems could be quickly resolved before full deployment.
-Each robot has since been 100 percent reliable, removing any concerns.
-Furthermore, watching this progress boosted end-user confidence.
-“A once change-averse organization has embraced automation,” enthuses Hitchins.
+Starting small meant that 'teething problems' could be quickly resolved before full deployment.
+Each robot has since been 100% reliable, removing any concerns.
+Furthermore, watching this progress boosted end user confidence.
+“A once change-averse organization has embraced automation,” enthused Hitchins.

-Another challenge was the scale of the deployment for the delivery office managers.
-Running six days a week, 3 am - 7 am, across 1,250 offices meant that innovative automation design was key.
-Robot extraction of data from legacy systems via their user interfaces was too slow and would have required more than 1,000 robot workers.
+Another challenge was the scale of the deployment for delivery office managers.
+Running six days a week, 3:00 am - 7:00 am, across 1,250 offices meant that innovative automation design was key.
+Robots extracting data from legacy systems via their user interfaces was too slow and would have required more than 1,000 robots.
 To solve this, the process was split into two.
 A data extraction step was executed first, which the robots processed, combining information from other sources.
-This only required 18 robot workers.
+This only required 18 robots.

 The process simplification and automation program is far from over.
-“There are a further 10-12 projects planned for the operations team and more automation in the customer experience department,” says Hitchins.
+“There are a further 10-12 projects planned for the operations team and more automation in the customer experience department,” said Hitchins.

 The possibilities are endless.
 In many ways, RPA is a solution looking for a problem.
 We’re educating people on the art of the possible and sharing what we can do.
 As perceptions change, we will be capable of more—and will be able to deliver greater savings back to the business.

 While the possibilities may well be endless, what’s been achieved to date is staggering.
-It’s especially impressive given many of the automations have been used for smaller individual automated tasks undertaken at high volume in distributed field offices.
-Mike and his team have been able to apply RPA beyond the traditional approach of centralized back-office automation to reach 1,250 separate sites across the UK.
+It’s especially impressive given many of the automations have been used for smaller individual automated tasks undertaken at high volumes in distributed field offices.
+Hitchins and his team have been able to apply RPA beyond the traditional approach of centralized back-office automation to reach 1,250 separate sites across the United Kingdom (UK).